ivogeorg/udcty-rsend-perception-project/submission/writeup.md

 ## Pick-n-place requests

-Request messages for the pick-n-place service are properly formatted and written to YAML files, separately for each scene.
-The following is the file for scene 1. _Note: Orientation quaternions have not been filled._
+Request messages for the pick-n-place service are properly formatted and written to YAML files, separately for each scene, in the `pr2_mover()` routine of the [percpetion.py](perception.py) file.
+The following is the output YAML file for scene 1. _Note: Orientation quaternions have not been filled._

 ```yaml
 object_list: